docusign/code-examples-python/README.md

 1. In your command-line environment, switch to the folder:
    `cd <Quickstart folder>` or `cd code-examples-python`
 1. To install dependencies, run: `pip3 install -r requirements.txt`  (or pipenv can be used)
-1. To configure the launcher for [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) authentication, create a copy of the file `app/.env.example` and save the copy as `app/.env`.
+1. To configure the launcher for [Authorization Code Grant](https://developers.docusign.com/platform/auth/authcode/) authentication, create a copy of the file app/ds_config_sample.py and save the copy as app/ds_config.py.
    1. Add your integration key.
 On the [Apps and Keys](https://admindemo.docusign.com/authenticate?goTo=apiIntegratorKey) page, under **Apps and Integration Keys**, choose the app to use, then select **Actions > Edit**.
-Under **General Info**, copy the **Integration Key** GUID and save it in .env as your `CLIENT_ID`.
+Under **General Info**, copy the **Integration Key** GUID and save it in ds_config.py as your `ds_client_id`.
    1. Generate a secret key, if you don’t already have one.
 Under **Authentication**, select **+ ADD SECRET KEY**.
-Copy the secret key and save it in .env as your `CLIENT_SECRET`.
+Copy the secret key and save it in ds_config.py as your `ds_client_secret`.
    1. Add the launcher’s redirect URI.
 Under **Additional settings**, select **+ ADD URI**, and set a redirect URI of http://localhost:3000/ds/callback.
 Select **SAVE**.
    1. Set a name and email address for the signer.
-In .env, save an email address as `SIGNER_EMAIL` and a name as `SIGNER_NAME`.
+In ds_config.py, save an email address as `signer_email` and a name as `signer_name`.
 **Note:** Protect your personal information.
-Please make sure that .env will not be stored in your source code repository.
+Please make sure that ds_config.py will not be stored in your source code repository.
 1. Run the launcher:`python run.py`
    **Note:** You will need to alias the python command to run Python 3 or use `python3 run.py`
 1. Open a browser to http://localhost:3000